-This summary of significant accounting policies for the Chapter is presented to assist in understanding the Chapter's financial statements.
+This summary of significant accounting policies for Assistance League of Las Vegas (the "Chapter") is presented to assist in understanding the Chapter's financial statements.
 The financial statements and notes are representations of the Chapter's management, which is responsible for their integrity and objectivity.
 These accounting policies conform to accounting principles generally accepted in the United States of America and have been consistently applied in the preparation of the financial statements.